Peter B. Mellon, 62, of Wellesley Island

 A celebration of Peter’s life will be held at a time to be announced.

-Memorial donations may be made in his name to the Wellesley Island Volunteer Fire Dept., Thousand Island Emergency Rescue, or Golden Retriever Rescue (www.goldenrescue.ca)
+Memorial donations may be made in his name to the Wellesley Island Volunteer Fire Department, Thousand Island Emergency Rescue Service, or Golden Retriever Rescue (www.goldenrescue.ca).

 Arrangements are with Costello Funeral Service, Alexandria Bay.